bharath12b5/mvn-linux/Building-Ruby-MongoDB-Driver.md

     _**Note:** Run `gem env` to verify the state of the environment, if later on you have issues installing / running ruby gems please ensure the environment is set correctly._
 4. Install the mongo gem (and dependent bson gem)

-	For the 2.3.0 version install mongo gem as given below:
+	For the 2.4.0 version install mongo gem as given below:

     ```shell
-     gem install mongo -v 2.3.0
+     gem install mongo -v 2.4.0
     ```
-    _**Note:** If the `-v` flag is omitted entirely the latest version will be installed
+    _**Note:**_ If the `-v` flag is omitted entirely the latest version will be installed

 ### Basic validation test